aaron1729/sleep-stories/README.md

 * roman numerals (likewise), and
 * words that are overused by chatGPT (e.g. `"tapestry"`),

-running chunk by chunk. this writes to `stories/`.[^2] alternatively, when given no arguments, this operates on _all_ unedited stories in `stories-unedited/`.
+running chunk by chunk. this writes to a `story` file in `stories/`.[^2] alternatively, when given no arguments, this operates on _all_ `story-unedited` files in `stories-unedited/`.

-a typical result file is named `story_berkeley_2023-11-24_17-25-36_short.txt`. the timestamp corresponds to the original writing time, not the editing time. (in particular, whenever we edit an unedited story, we overwrite any previous edited versions.)
+a typical result file is named `story_berkeley_2023-11-24_17-25-36_short.txt`. the timestamp corresponds to the original writing time, not the editing time. (in particular, whenever we edit an unedited story, we overwrite any previous edited versions.) the metadata now also contains an "edited at" timestamp as well as a list of the allowances for overused words (as described in the above-linked footnote).

-STATUS: preliminarily done, as of 9:48pm on monday! but not yet tested.
+STATUS: done, but there's probably still some tweaking to be done (as of EoD monday 2023-11-27).

 ### make_cues.py

-`DESCRIPTION & STATUS HERE` (this will be extracted from `process.py`)
+this takes a(n edited) story and makes a `cues` file out of it in `cues/`. this is separated into chunks by `strings.separator`, and each chunk is separated into cues by `"\n"`. there's also a metadata chunk at the end, which is just copied over directly from the `story` file.

+a typical `cues` file is named `cues_berkeley_2023-11-24_17-25-36_short.txt` (again timestamped by the original writing time).

+STATUS: not yet written, but it will basically just be extracted from `process.py`. (all that must be added are the instances of `strings.separator`).

-### phoneticize_cues.py
+### get_phoneticizations.py

-`UPDATE DESCRIPTION & STATUS` (this will be new)

-`UPDATED ARCHITECTURE (monday 3pm):`
-* make a list of foreign words etc., one for each story cue file
-* delete duplicates
-* get phoneticizations from chatGPT for all of them
-* later, when doing the "replace", be sure to run from longest to shortest, so that we never accidentally do a replacement for a substring and then miss the larger one.
-* make sure chatGPT only gives _one_ pronunciation. sometimes it gives two. ask for "whichever is most common."
-* when getting a pronunciation, make sure to ask: "in the context of the above story, ..." (or just pluck out the sentence/paragraph(s) where it appears).
-* and "any words that are _even remotely_ possible to mispronounce, e.g. 'pergola'". for this, chatGPT suggests the prompt:
+this takes a `cues` file and generates a list of words/phrases as well as phoneticizations for them (written in IPA) with the help of chatGPT. specifically, we phoneticize all proper nouns, all foreign words, and more broadly _any_ words that might be hard to pronounce for the ElevenLabs AI voice (e.g. `"pergola"`).

+in testing, chatGPT worked best when operating based on the following prompt (which it itself write).
 > Please review the following story and identify any words or terms that may be foreign, technical, proper nouns, or have pronunciations that are not immediately obvious.
 Include words that might be challenging to pronounce for readers who are not familiar with them, especially those of foreign origin, unique regional names, or specialized jargon.

-this takes a(n edited) story, asks chatGPT for a list of proper nouns, foreign words, or any other words/phrases that might be hard to pronounce (for an ElevenLabs AI voice), and then asks chatGPT for pronunciations of them one-by-one (in terms of the IPA) and replaces those in the story.
+`ARCHITECTURE (updated monday 3pm):`
+* make a list of foreign words etc., one for each story cue file.
+* delete duplicates.
+* get phoneticizations from chatGPT for all of them, one by one.
+* make sure chatGPT only gives _one_ pronunciation. sometimes it gives two. ask for "whichever is most common."
+* when getting a pronunciation, make sure to give it context. (probably the chunk suffices, if not just a single cue.)

-STATUS: not yet written at all (but tested in chatGPT and it seems to be a fine way to proceed).
-REMAINING QUESTION: how to ensure that we _exactly_ phoneticize everything that we should? for instance, maybe a word is actually pluralized. of course we can ask chatGPT to return the _exact_ matches throughout the story, and give an example to illustrate. and then when we search through the story, of course do so case-insensitively. we can also save the replacements as metadata.
+* remaining question: how can we ensure that we _exactly_ phoneticize everything that we should? for instance, maybe a word is actually pluralized. of course we can ask chatGPT to return the _exact_ matches throughout the story, and give an example to illustrate. and then when we search through the story, of course doing so case-insensitively. we can also save the replacements as metadata.

+STATUS: not yet written at all, but tested in chatGPT and it seems to be a fine way to proceed.

 ### make_kt.py

-`UPDATE DESCRIPTION & STATUS` (this will be extracted from `process.py`)

-#### UPDATE: peel off `write_cues.py` from this, move it above "phoneticize"

-this takes a pair of a short story and a long story set in the same destination, and generates both a single `.kt` file in `code/` as well as a pair of files in `cues/` that just contain the unadorned cues (for later usage in generating dalle prompts). we use the `spacy` NLP module to detect sentence boundaries (which seems to be much more robust (and convenient!) than using regex since then we'd have to watch out for abbreviations (which are typically followed by a period, e.g. `"Mt.
-Tamalpais"` or `"e.g."`)).
+this takes a pair of a short story and a long story set in the same location and generates a single `kt` file in `code/` that combines them. optionally, this can first replace hard-to-pronounce words with phoneticizations (since ElevenLabs is still in the process of getting its "pro" voices to handle IPA phoneticizations).

+* when doing the "replace" based on phoneticizations, be sure to run from longest to shortest, so that we never accidentally do a replacement for a substring and then miss the larger one.

-a typical `.kt` file is named `SleepStoryTravelBerkeleyCues.kt`. a typical cues file is named `cues_berkeley_2023-11-24_17-25-36_short.txt` (again timestamped by the original writing time).
+a typical resulting `.kt` file is named `SleepStoryTravelBerkeleyCues.kt`.

-STATUS: done.
-NO, actually update it to take in a PHONETICIZED story. but the `cues` should be non-phoneticized. so, some more refactoring is in order (as of sunday at around 9pm). really, we should be able to make a `cue` file based on just a single story; it doesn't need to be a short/long pair.
+STATUS: this will be extracted from `process.py`. for v1, we don't actually need to incorporate the phoneticization.

 ### get_art_styles.py

-this takes a list of destinations in `inputs.py` and generates a list of styles of art that their stories can be illustrated in, along with a detailed description of the art style.
+this takes a list of destinations in `inputs.py` and, for each entry, retrieves a style of art (as well as an in-depth description thereof) that stories set there can be nicely illustrated in.

 a typical result file is named `give one here: prob just art-styles_2023-11-23.txt`.

-STATUS: does not yet exist. (we've been doing this part manually thus far.) this might begin with just a list (say comma-separated) of the locations that appear in this file.
+* this might begin with just a list (say comma-separated) of the locations that appear in this file.

+STATUS: does not yet exist. (we've been doing this part manually thus far.)

 ### get_dalle_prompts.py

-this takes a list of unadorned cues (in `cues/`) from a story as well as a list of art styles (by default the most recently written one) and generates one dalle prompt for each cue in the given style.
+this takes a `cues` file as well as an `art-styles` file that contains an art style for the corresponding destination (by default the most recent such) and gets one dalle prompt for each cue in the given style from chatGPT.

 a typical result file is named `decide here. prob put timestamp, and then metadata of what story it came from.`